vcucek/fb/README.md

 - vim keybindings
 - easy to use bookmarks
 - file selection gets persisted between fb processes
+- list view and tree view (use ~ to toggle)
+- colorized output as in `ls` shell command
+- sort files and folders based on modification time, name and size
+- file content search with matched line displayed alongside filename
 - cd on exit by adding alias to .bashrc `alias ff='fb; cd $(fb -d)'`
-- execute command using marked files/folders as arguments
+- execute command using marked files/folders as arguments (for example `git -C {} status` prints statuses of marked git folders)
-- does not fill up or clear terminal window space
+- does not fill up or clear terminal window space (press 'F' to toggle)
 - confirmation dialogs before executing copy/move/delete operations
 - for other features please look at keybindings listed below

+#### List view example
 ```
-[vito ~/suckless]%
 [vito ~/suckless]%
 [vito ~/suckless]% fb
 ---------------------------------------------------------------------------------------